manfredsieger/losses/src/utils/README.md

 `lossesConfig.js` is very important file.
 It contains an object with:
 1. Names of losses that will be searched in the json received from server
 2. Statement whether this particular losses type shall be rendered or not.

+### mapConfig.js
+`mapConfig.js` contains information on which legend icons shall be rendered and whether they shall have an image or a colored circle.

+### pageNavConfig.js
+`pageNavConfig.js` contains configuration on what shall be the configuration buttons and which icons shall they have.

 ### screenshotConfig.js
 `screenshotConfig.js` holds configuration for buttons on the screenshot page which allow user to choose the type of